Stanislav Šesták: International career

 Šesták began his youth career in 2000.
 During his youth career he was a member of Slovak under-18 and under-21 national teams.

-Since 2004, Šesták played regularly for the Slovak national team.
-He has earned his first senior cap when he was 21 years old in a 3-1 victory over Luxembourg on 18 August 2004, when he came on as a substitute for Szilárd Németh for the last six minutes of the game.
-He scored his first senior international goals against San Marino on 13 October 2007.
-His first opponent after his move to VfL Bochum was the German national team.
+On 18 August 2004, Šesták debuted for the Slovak senior national team in a 3-1 victory over Luxembourg, coming on as a substitute for Szilárd Németh for the last six minutes of the game. Šesták scored his first senior international goals against San Marino on 13 October 2007.

-He was one of the most important players of his national team during their 2010 FIFA World Cup qualification campaign when he became the top scorer of his team with 6 goals in 6 matches and helped to qualify for their first major tournament ever.
-On 15 October 2008, Šesták scored two quick goals in the closing minutes against Poland to turn the game around from 0–1.
-He also scored the first goal in the match Czech Republic-Slovakia on 1 April 2009.
-As a part of the Slovak squad at 2010 FIFA World Cup he played in every match of Slovakia in the group stage.
+During the 2010 FIFA World Cup qualification campaign, Šesták became the top scorer of his team with 6 goals in 6 matches and helped to qualify for Slovakia's first major tournament ever.
+On 15 October 2008, he scored two quick goals in the closing minutes against Poland to turn the game around from 0–1. Šesták also scored the first goal in a match against the Czech Republic on 1 April 2009.
+As a part of the Slovak squad at 2010 FIFA World Cup, he played in every match of Slovakia in the group stage.

-During the era of coaching duo Griga and Hipp he was mostly ignored by them and was nominated only for one friendly match against Poland on 26 May 2012, where he played in the first 57 minutes.
+During the era of coaching duo Griga and Hipp, Šesták was mostly ignored by them and was nominated only for one friendly match against Poland on 26 May 2012, where he played in the first 57 minutes.

-He returned to international football under the new coach of Slovak national team Ján Kozák on 14 August 2013, with a goal in a 1–1 away draw with Romania.
+On 14 August 2013, Šesták returned to international football under the new coach of Slovak national team Ján Kozák, scoring a goal in a 1–1 away draw with Romania.
 He also helped his country to qualify for their first UEFA European Championship in 2016.
 He has appeared in three matches during their successful qualification campaign and scored a game-closing goal against Belarus on 12 October 2014 in the 92nd minute.
 It was also his last international goal.

-He was also a member of their final squad at UEFA Euro 2016.
-Mostly on the bench during the tournament, Šesták played in their last game of the tournament in the Round of 16 against Germany on 26 June 2016, which they lost 0-3.
-He came on as a substitute for Michal Ďuriš in the 64th minute.
-After the match, he has officially announced his retirement from international football after 12 years, at the age of 33.

-At the time of his retirement he was the sixth best goalscorer of Slovakia with 13 goals in 66 matches.
+Šesták was also a member of their final squad at UEFA Euro 2016.
+He was on the bench during the tournament until Round of 16 against Germany on 26 June 2016, which they lost 0-3. Šesták came on as a substitute for Michal Ďuriš in the 64th minute.
+After the match, he officially announced his retirement from international football.
+At the time of his retirement, he was the sixth best goalscorer of Slovakia with 13 goals in 66 matches.